course-details-portlet

 Learning outcome

-After finishing the course the students should have good insight into the relationship between structure and function at organ and organism level of a wide variety of animals.
+After finishing the course the student should have good insight into the relationship between structure and function at organ and organism level of a wide variety of animals.
 The student should also have knowledge about how animals adapt physiologically to different environments.

 To understand how animals work and how this enables them to survive, the student should obtain knowledge about: